ministryofjustice/modernisation-platform-terraform-aws-chatbot/README.md

 It can be used in conjunction with any existing CloudWatch alarms/SNS you already have set up to receive alerts directly to Slack and there is no extra cost for using the service!

-You might want to use this for non-critical type events that don't need to be raised via PagerDuty e.g. receiving AWS Health Events e.g. upcoming certificate expiry.
+You might want to use this for non-critical type events that don't need to be raised via PagerDuty e.g. receiving AWS Health events, billing alerts or upcoming certificate expiry etc.

 ## Initial Setup Required